FBI: Trump mixed top secret docs with magazines, other items - KESQ

 The 32-page affidavit — heavily redacted to protect the safety of witnesses and law enforcement officials and “the integrity of the ongoing investigation” — offers the most detailed description to date of the government records being stored at Mar-a-Lago long after Trump left the White House.
 It also reveals the gravity of the government’s concerns that the documents were there illegally.

-The document makes clear how the haphazard retention of top secret government records, and the failure to return them despite months of efforts by U.S. officials to get them back, has exposed Trump to fresh legal peril just as he lays the groundwork for another potential presidential run in 2024.
+The document makes clear how the haphazard retention of top secret government records, and the apparent failure to safeguard them despite months of entreaties from U.S. officials, has exposed Trump to fresh legal peril just as he lays the groundwork for another potential presidential run in 2024.

-“The government is conducting a criminal investigation concerning the improper removal and storage of classified information in unauthorized spaces, as well as the unlawful concealment or removal of government records,” an FBI agent wrote on the first page of the affidavit in seeking a judge’s permission for a warrant to search the property.
+“The government is conducting a criminal investigation concerning the improper removal and storage of classified information in unauthorized spaces, as well as the unlawful concealment or removal of government records,” an FBI agent wrote on the first page of the affidavit.

 Trump has long insisted, despite clear evidence to the contrary, that he fully cooperated with government officials.
 And he has rallied Republicans behind him by painting the search as a politically motivated witch hunt intended to damage his reelection prospects.
 He repeated that refrain on his social media site Friday, saying he and his representatives had had a close working relationship with the FBI and “GAVE THEM MUCH.”

-The affidavit argues a search of Mar-a-Lago was necessary due to the highly sensitive material found in the boxes recovered by the National Archives.
+The affidavit argues a search of Mar-a-Lago was necessary due to the highly sensitive material found in those 15 boxes.
 Of 184 documents marked classified, 25 were at the top secret level, the affidavit says.
 Some had special markings suggesting they included information from highly sensitive human sources or the collection of electronic “signals” authorized by a special intelligence court.

 Douglas London, a former senior CIA officer and author of “The Recruiter,” said this showed Trump’s lack of respect for controls.
 “One of the rules of classified is you don’t mix classified and unclassified so there’s no mistakes or accidents,” he said.